pemarsao/desafiodockerfullcycle/README.md

 Docker image in: https://hub.docker.com/repository/docker/pedromarsao/helloworldgolang

-# nodewithnginx
+# nginxwithnode
 Application in node that access a mysql data base, with proxy reverse in nginx.

-- To run application, make download of directory nodewithnginx and use the comand ```docker-compose up -d --build```
+- To run application, make download of directory nginxwithnode and use the comand ```docker-compose up -d --build```

 Docker images:
 - Node: https://hub.docker.com/repository/docker/pedromarsao/node